 Act 459/2015 currently regulates protection against accidents at work and occupational diseases and its section 25 concerns, in particular, "accidents at work occurring in the home and in an unspecified workplace".
-It is therefore mentioned that the following are not covered:
+It is therefore stipulated that the following are not covered:

-- Accidents which, although they occurred at work, did not occur within the strict work framework, but following activities that are normally performed in the office (e.g. hurting oneself when preparing a cup of coffee). - Commuting accidents between home and the workplace (with the possibility of a minor detour to fetch the children from school, to go shopping and other similar movements) and accidents occurring during a meal or recreational break normally linked with work and taking place near the workplace.
+- Accidents which, although they occurred at the workplace, did not occur within the strict framework of work, but following activities that are normally performed in the office (e.g. hurting oneself when preparing a cup of coffee). - Commuting accidents between home and the workplace (with the possibility of a minor detour to pick up the children from school, to go grocery shopping and other similar movements) and accidents occurring during a meal or recreational break normally linked with work and taking place near the workplace.